 Ian Callinan AC, a former Justice of the High Court of Australia conducted a Commission of Inquiry in relation to the conduct of the Commonwealth in the outbreak and spread of equine influenza.
 A report was issued on 23 April 2008 with the Inquiry's findings.
 Those findings, and other documents related to the Inquiry can be found at: http://www.daff.gov.au/about/publications/eiinquiry

 The Inquiry found that the virus most likely escaped from the Eastern Creek Quarantine Station on the person or equipment of a person who had contact with an infected horse.

 The Inquiry also found significant systemic failures of the quarantine system.
 It concluded that AQIS failed to implement quarantine and biosecurity measures which would have prevented the disease entering Australia; a failure which resulted in horse-related industries sustaining lost jobs and revenue.

-The class action has been filed in the Federal Court of Australia.
-It is seeking damages for economic loss.
+The class action has been filed in the Federal Court of Australia on behalf of group members who entered into a funding agreement with a third party litigation funder.
+It is seeking damages for property damage and economic loss.
 The amount of damages will vary from person to person depending upon their individual circumstances.
-It is being funded by Argentum Centaur EI Funding Private Limited, with an application for co-funding by Claims Funding Australia Pty Ltd, and run on a no win, no fee basis for group members.
+The class action is funded by a third party litigation funder who bears the legal fees involved, running on a no win, no fee basis for group members.